bentoml/BentoML/docs/source/deployment/heroku.rst

 This example builds a BentoService with iris classifier model, and deploy the BentoService to Heroku as API server for inferencing.

-Use the IrisClassifier BentoService from the getting started guide()
+Use the IrisClassifier BentoService from the quick start guide (TODO need link).

 .. code-block:: bash